Explore Preikestolen - the Pulpit Rock in Norway

 Where is Preikestolen (Pulpit Rock)?

 Let's start with the basics.
-Where exactly is this must-see natural attraction?
+Where exactly is this must-see natural tourist attraction?
 Preikestolen, or Pulpit Rock, is situated in the municipality of Forsand in Rogaland county in Norway.

 The famous mountain plateau sits 604 metres above the stunning Lysefjord, a 42 km fjord in southwestern Norway.
 Lysefjord and Preikestolen attract thousands of visitors every year.
 And honestly, it's very easy to see why!